+Description parameters, it will test an attack string, variations for a single variable and then use the first value for all other variables.
+For example, Tenable Nessus attempts /test.php?arg1=XSS&b=1&c=1 and then cycles through the variables so that one is given the attack string, one is cycled through all possible values (as discovered during the mirror process) and any other variables are given the first value.
+In this case, Tenable Nessus will never test for /test.php?a=XSS&b=3&c=3&d=3 when the first value of each variable is 1.
+Some combinations - This form of testing will randomly check a combination of three or more parameters.
+This is more thorough than testing only pairs of parameters.
+Note that increasing the amount of combinations by three or more increases the web application test time.
 All combinations (extremely slow) - This method of testing will do a fully exhaustive test of all possible combinations of attack strings with valid input to variables.
 Where All-pairs testing seeks to create a smaller data set as a tradeoff for speed, all combinations makes no compromise on time and uses a complete data set of tests.
 This testing method may take a long time to complete.

-Do not stop after the first flaw is found per web page

-Value

-Description

-time.

 This option determines when a new flaw is targeted.
 This applies at the script level; finding an XSS flaw will not disable searching for SQL injection or header injection, but you will have at most one report for each type on a given port, unless thorough tests is set.
 Note that several flaws of the same type (e.g., XSS, SQLi, etc.) may be reported sometimes, if they were caught by the same attack.
-The drop-down has four options:

-- Per CGI As soon as a flaw is found on a CGI by a script, Tenable Nessus switches to the next known CGI on the same server, or if there is no other CGI, to the next port/server.
-This is the default option. - Per port (faster) As soon as a flaw is found on a web server by a script, Tenable Nessus stops and switches to another web server on a different port. - Per parameter (slow) As soon as one type of flaw is found in a parameter of a CGI (e.g., XSS), Tenable Nessus switches to the next parameter of the same CGI, or the next known CGI, or to the next port/server. - Look for all flaws (slower) Perform extensive tests regardless of flaws found.
-This option can produce a very verbose report and is not
+The drop-down has four options: Per CGI - As soon as a flaw is found on a CGI by a script, Tenable Nessus switches to the next known CGI on the same server, or if there is no other CGI, to the next port/server.
+This is the default option.
+Per port (faster) - As soon as a flaw is found on a web server by a script, Tenable Nessus stops and switches to another web server on a

-Value Description recommend in most cases.
+Value Description different port.
+Per parameter (slow) - As soon as one type of flaw is found in a parameter of a CGI (e.g., XSS), Tenable Nessus switches to the next parameter of the same CGI, or the next known CGI, or to the next port/server.
+Look for all flaws (slower) - Perform extensive tests regardless of flaws found.
+This option can produce a very verbose report and is not recommend in most cases.
 URL for Remote File Inclusion During Remote File Inclusion (RFI) testing, this option specifies a file on a remote host to use for tests.
 By default, Tenable Nessus will use a safe file hosted by Tenable for RFI testing.
 If the scanner cannot reach the Internet, using an internally hosted file is recommended for more accurate RFI testing.
 Maximum run time (minutes) This option manages the amount of time in minutes spent performing web application tests.
 This option defaults to 60 minutes and applies to all ports and CGIs for a given web site.
 Scanning the local network for web sites with small applications will typically complete in under an hour, however web sites with large applications may require a higher value.